 The biggest quality of director Renuka Shahane’s film is that despite a topic done to death, the film remains fresh and novel

-Why do we wait for someone to go to or battle with life and death to realise their true importance and worth?
+Why do we wait for someone to go to or battle with life and death to realize their true importance and worth?
 The film asks this.
 Why can’t we have a dialogue?
 Why can’t we sort the differences?
 Why is it so difficult?
 Tribhanga is a tale of mature human relationships, told by means of women from three generations who share a common ground- belonging.
 First things given, this is NOT a film for masses.

 Watch the trailer here: